Skip to content

 Mafdet

 OK.
-Now that we understand why and how ancient Egyptians very well regarded cats, let’s take a look at the goddesses they symbolised with them.
+Now that we understand why and how ancient Egyptians very well regarded cats, let’s look at the goddesses they symbolised with them.

-Ever since the first Dynasty, which marks the official start of the ancient Egyptian civilisation, cats, since they are innately predators, were recognised mainly for protecting ancient Egyptians and their homes by killing snakes and scorpions.
-This was reported in the Book of the Dead, a funerary collection of texts and spells that were used to guide the deceased in the afterlife.
+Since the first Dynasty, which marks the official start of the ancient Egyptian civilisation, cats have been recognised mainly for protecting ancient Egyptians and their homes by killing snakes and scorpions since they are innate predators.
+This was reported in the Book of the Dead, a funerary collection of texts and spells used to guide the deceased in the afterlife.

 This made ancient Egyptians perceive cats as guardians, which qualified them, the cats not ancient Egyptians, to represent the goddess Mafdet, who protected the pharaoh from the bites of snakes and scorpions.
 She was one of the most prominent goddesses from early on and stayed on duty, if we can say that about a goddess, for thousands of years.

-Mafdet was often depicted as a cat-headed woman wearing a cheetah’s skin.
-She was utterly immune to the bites of scorpions and protected both the pharaoh and the Sun god Ra from venomous snakes as well.
-This role of Mafdet was also mentioned in the earliest forms of Egyptian religious texts, which by the way, were not written on papyrus but instead on the walls of some pyramids in Saqqara.
+Mafdet was often depicted as a cat-headed woman wearing cheetah skin.
+She was utterly immune to scorpion bites and protected both the pharaoh and the Sun god Ra from venomous snakes.
+This role of Mafdet was also mentioned in the earliest forms of Egyptian religious texts, which, by the way, were not written on papyrus but instead on the walls of some pyramids in Saqqara.

 Bastet